Washington Boulevard (Arlington): Shared use path

-The Washington Boulevard Trail is a pair of shared use paths along the south side of the Boulevard between the Mount Vernon Trail on Columbia Island and the Arlington Boulevard Trail in Arlington.
+The Washington Boulevard Trail is a shared use path along Washington Boulevard and Columbia Pike between the Mount Vernon Trail on Columbia Island and the Arlington Boulevard Trail in Arlington.
+It was built in two parts and then connected by two others.

-The first of the two trails built was the easternmost section from the Mount Vernon Trail to Columbia Pike.
-It runs 1.2 mi through Lady Bird Johnson Park and then along the edge of the Pentagon and the National 9/11 Pentagon Memorial.
-The trail was originally built concurrent with the Pentagon in 1943 as an unpaved path, but in 1993 the county made plans to pave and grade it.
-This work was completed in the late 1990s.
-In 2006, as part of a renovation of the Pentagon following 9/11, a section was built adjacent to the new security wall.
+The first of the two trails built was the east section from the Mount Vernon Trail to Columbia Pike.
+It runs 1.2 mi through Lady Bird Johnson Park and then between the Boulevard and the Pentagon and the National 9/11 Pentagon Memorial.
+The trail was originally built concurrent with the Pentagon in 1943 as an unpaved path, but in 1993 the county made plans to pave and grade it, which was done in the late 1990s.
+In 2006, as part of a renovation of the Pentagon following 9/11, a section of the trail was built adjacent to the new security wall.
 Another section along the Pentagon Memorial was built in conjunction with that project and opened in September 2008.
 From 2015 to 2018, VDOT rebuilt the Washington Boulevard Bridge over Route 110, later renamed Arlington Veterans Bridge, with a 14' side path replacing the old, narrow sidewalk.
 At the same time they built the section of trail from the Pentagon parking lot ramp to the security wall section built in 2006 and built a short section from the Pentagon Memorial to Columbia Pike.
 That work was completed in December 2017.

-The second trail is a 0.7 mi long mutli-use trail along the south side of Washington Boulevard from Rolfe Street at Towers Park to Arlington Boulevard and the Arlington Boulevard Trail.
+The second trail was a 0.7 mi long multi-use trail along the west side of the west part of Washington Boulevard's horseshoe.
+It stretches from Rolfe Street at Towers Park to Arlington Boulevard and the Arlington Boulevard Trail.
 It was first proposed in Arlington's 1994 Bicycle Transportation Plan.
 The first section of the trail, from Arlington Boulevard to Walter Reed Road, was built in 2009–2010.
 The section, from Walter Reed to Rolfe St. was built between February and November 2018, with the final ribbon cutting on the trail occurring on November 30, 2018.

-In the future, the two sections are to be connected by a path built in conjunction with a project to expand Arlington National Cemetery.
-That project will realign Columbia Pike and add a sidepath to connect the two pieces of the Washington Boulevard Trail, as well as a section of sidepath built between Rolfe and Orme Streets in 2015 as part of the Freedmans Village Bridge.
+The two sections were connected by a path alongside Columbia Pike.
+The first piece of that, between Rolfe and Orme Streets, was built in 2015 as part of the Freedman's Village Bridge.
+The final part of that was built in conjunction with the project to expand Arlington National Cemetery.
+That project, which started in 2019, realigned Columbia Pike and added the sidepath.
+The bicycle portion of that project opened with the road in September 2024.